 Microvellum cabinet deigning software is built on top of AutoCAD - it provides the cabinet design tools and rendering (3D pictures) to sell the cabinets/kitchens.
 I have seen forum discussions that suggest the entire cost of the system was paid for in the first couple jobs, and another discussions where someone went to two week-long training classes and after 6 months trying gave up using it - cut their losses.

 eCabinet is very sophisticated software.
+(Their website doesn't use security so you may have to enter www.ecabinetsystems.com in a different browser window.)
 The price is right - it is free to anyone who can convince them that they are a legitimate business.
 How can that be?
 The software specifically supports the Thermwood CNC machines.
 Yes you can get pretty 3D design graphics to show your customer, and cost estimates and cut lists, and build the cabinets yourself.
 When you expand to a CNC machine, the software only supports the Thermwood brand.
 It is a good machine, and with the Thermwood software you have special features because of the integration of shop software and design software - for example, as you load a sheet of plywood to be cut, and see a flaw, you can tell the router to avoid that area and the layout will be recomputed to avoid the flaw without stopping, setting the flawed sheet aside, and going back to the office.